txwhqq/Eye-gaze-estimation/README.md

 # Eye-gaze-estimation
 This is an eye-gaze-estimation algorithm that proposed in the paper "A Novel Robotic Guidance System with Eye GazeTracking Control for Needle based Interventions" which has been submitted to IEEE Transactions on Cognitive and Developmental Systems.
 The project is implemented by PyTorch and it also uses the additive angular margin loss that proposed in this paper ["ArcFace: Additive Angular Margin Loss for Deep Face Recognition"](https://arxiv.org/abs/1801.07698), which acquires higher accuracy than that use Softmax Loss.
 What's more, we used a statistic method to detect eyes base on the face region obtained by face detection, and it has good performence in our project.
+If you has any question, please don't hesitate to contact me at qiuqingtxwh@outlook.com.

 ## Preparation
 The code is tested using PyTorch 1.1.0 and openCV 3.4.1 under Windows 10 with Python 3.7.